RuABraun/texterrors/README.md

 # Example

-The `texterrors.py` file will be in your path after running pip install.
+The `texterrors` file will be in your path after running pip install.

 The `-s` option means there will be no detailed output.
-Below `ref` and `hyp` are files with the first field equalling the utterance ID.
+Below `ref` and `hyp` are files with the first field equalling the utterance ID (therefore the `isark` flag).
 ```
-$ texterrors.py -isark -s ref hyp
+$ texterrors -isark -s ref hyp
 WER: 83.33 (ins 1, del 1, sub 3 / 6)
 ```

-You can specify an output file to save the results, probably what you if you are getting detailed output.
+You can specify an output file to save the results, probably what you if you are getting detailed output (not using `-s`).
+Here we are also calculating the CER, the OOV-CER to measure the performance on the OOV words inside the `oov_list` file, and using colored output (therefore the `-c` flag).
 ```
-$ texterrors.py -isark -cer -oov-list-f oov_list ref hyp detailed_wer_output
+$ texterrors -c -isark -cer -oov-list-f oov_list ref hyp detailed_wer_output
 ```
 **Use `less -R` to view the colored output.
-You can use `-nocolor` to disable the coloring.**
+Skip the `-c` flag to not use color.**

-Check `texterrors/__init__.py` to see the functions that you can may be interested in using from python.
+Check `texterrors/__init__.py` to see the functions that you may be interested in using from python.

 # Options you might want to use
-There are more options, call with `-h` to see.
+Call `texterrors -h` to see all options.

 `-cer`, `-isctm`

 `-utt-group-map` - Should be a file which maps uttids to group, WER will be output per group (could use
 to get per speaker WER for example).

+`-second-hyp-f` - Use to compare the outputs of two different models to the reference.

 `-freq-sort` - Sort errors by frequency rather than count